patsissons/xmrig-nvidia-docker/README.md

 This container allows running [xmrig-nvidia](https://github.com/xmrig/xmrig-nvidia) in a docker container.
 You need to have already installed [nvidia-docker]() to enable passthru on the nvidia card(s).
 Run the docker container with `--runtime=nvidia` to enable the passthrough.

+If you have an NVIDIA graphics card in your docker host, you can leverage this card to provide additional hashing power. `xmrig-nvidia` can be used in parallel with the cpu miner.

 ## Example

 ```